Emergency:

 Myth 1.
 Drinking more milk

-Fact - One of the common home remedies that are recommended for gall stones is drinking more milk.
+Fact: One of the common home remedies that are recommended for gall stones is drinking more milk.
 There is no scientific research indicating that milk consumption can reduce or treat gallbladder stones.
 It is essential to follow the treatment for gallbladder stones as recommended by a doctor at BLK-MAX Hospital.

 Myth 2.
 Drinking more Apple Juice

-Apple juice or apple cider vinegar is often said to treat gallstones without gallbladder removal surgery.
+Fact: Apple juice or apple cider vinegar is often said to treat gallstones without gallbladder removal surgery.
 This is also a myth.
 There is no scientific proof to support such a theory.
 Gallstones may or may not require surgery.
 The recommendation or treatment plan should come from an experienced doctor.

 Myth 3.
 Become a vegetarian

-Many people believe that a vegetarian diet can "cure" gallstones.
+Fact: Many people believe that a vegetarian diet can "cure" gallstones.
 This is not true.
 Vegetarians are just as much likely to develop gallbladder stones as nonvegetarians.
 Adding more fresh fruits and vegetables to your diet is always a good idea, but it cannot "cure" gallstones.

 Myth 4.
 Removing the gallbladder is the ultimate solution

-While it is true that in some instances, gallbladder removal is a recommended part of your treatment plan, surgery is not always necessary.
+Fact: While it is true that in some instances, gallbladder removal is a recommended part of your treatment plan, surgery is not always necessary.
 If the gall stones are small and cause no symptoms, your doctor at BLK-MAX Hospital may recommend medication and monitoring.

 Myth 5.
 Stone will pass through the urine